eng470-s23/EvaPriceDemo/index.md

-Hello!
+Welcome!

 For my capstone project in ENG 470 at the University of Oregon, I conducted a research project regarding how digital marketing strategies have changed the Coachella Music Festival in the last five years.
-My project is composed of scholarly research, social media data analysis, and an interactive timeline which displays the information I have discovered.
-My goal for this project is to preserve data for future reference as the music festival advances.
+My project is composed of scholarly research, social media data analysis, and an interactive timeline which display the information I have gathered.
+My goal for this project is to preserve data for future reference as the music festival advances and digital marketing strategies develop.
 To learn more about my research process, the work I created, and my data management, view the links below.

 [project log](/project-log.md)